-The committee shall submit its General Assembly report to the Presbyterian Mission Agency Board Executive Committee’s Procedures Subcommittee for review and possible comments by the Presbyterian Mission Agency (Presbyterian Mission Agency Manual of Operations VII.
-B.3.).
+The committee shall submit its General Assembly report to the Presbyterian Mission Agency Board Executive Committee for review and possible comments by the Presbyterian Mission Agency (Presbyterian Mission Agency Manual of Operations Appendix 1F, I.B.3).

 The committee also monitors the implementation of programs and policies on racial justice.
 These responsibilities are fulfilled in consultation with other agencies and committees, including the Advocacy Committee for Women’s Concerns (ACWC), the Women of Color Joint Working Group, the Advisory Committee on Social Witness Policy (ACSWP) and the National Caucuses and Councils representing people of color and new immigrants.